-COMMAND QUERY DESCRIPTION DIAG:WIN xx (xx = hex value from 10 to 40) Factory default value: 10 DIAG:WIN?
-(Returns window value xx (hex) Allows user to specify value in LSB's for error window used for detection of out- put voltage or output current measurement errors (default = 32).
-Error window value can only be set between 16 (10 Hex) and 64 (40 Hex) using one two-digit hex character (xx) .
+COMMAND QUERY DESCRIPTION DIAG:WIN xx (xx = hex value from 10 to 40) 1 Factory default value: 10 DIAG:WIN?
+(Returns window value xx (hex) Allows user to specify value in LSB's for error window used for detection of output voltage or output current measurement errors (default = 32).
+Error window value can only be set between 16 (10 Hex) and 64 (40 Hex) using one two-digit hex character (xx) 1 .
 Query returns 2-digit hex character xx.
-DIAG:LEADING xx (xx is the time in half mil- liseconds increments) (hex) Factory default value: 0 DIAG:LEADING? returns xx (hex), the time in half millisec- onds increments) xx establishes max dwell time for a two-step list.
-If the dwell time DD for the two- step list exceeds xx, a step is inserted with voltage = 0V for (DD - xx).
+DIAG:LEADING xx (xx is the time in half milliseconds increments) (hex) Factory default value: 0 DIAG:LEADING? returns xx (hex), the time in half milliseconds increments) xx establishes max dwell time for a two-step list.
+If the dwell time DD for the two-step list exceeds xx, a step is inserted with voltage = 0V for (DD - xx).
 MSTS default = 50.
 Consider the following: LIST:VOLT 0,5 Two step list, 0V then 5V.
-LIST:DWEL.05 Dwell time of 50 ms LIST:COUNT 0 Repeat continuously.
+LIST:DWEL .05 Dwell time of 50 ms LIST:COUNT 0 Repeat continuously.
 OUTP ON Output enabled.
 VOLT:MODE LIST Run program The above list would normally produce a continuous square wave, 50ms at 0V, 50mS at 5V (Fig A).
 If DIAG:LEADING 50 (40 ms) is issued, the square wave changes to 60ms at 0V, 40mS at 5V as follows: the first 1/2 cycle = 50mS at 0V, the second 1/2 cycle = 40mS (the limit set by DIAG:LEADING) at 5V, then 10mS (50 - 40 = 10) at 0V (Fig B).
 If LIST:VOLT 0,5 is changed to LIST:VOLT -5,5 both 1/2 cycles will show 10mS steps at 0V (Fig C).
-DIAG:RESTore TO FAC- TORY (double space required before and after TO) None Restores diagnostic settings to the default values and stores them in non-volatile memory.
+PERIOD (100 MS) UNCHANGED DWELL TIME DD=0.05 (50MS) OV LEADING XX=50H (40MS) DIAG:RESTore TO FAC- TORY (double space required before and after TO) None Restores diagnostic settings to the default values and stores them in non-volatile memory.
 This is a password protected command.
 This command requires string TO FACTORY to execute correctly.
-Possible Errors: -109, "Missing Parameter" - TO FACTORY was not found after command, double space is required on both sides of TO. -203, "Command Protected" - syst:PASS:STAT? response not 1 -311, "Memory Error" - unable to store data, try again.
-16 samples of voltage or o bration constants applied) current and averaging the exceeds the maximum re margin for error during readback.
-The value for Readback is arrived at by taking em.
-A readback error is produced when the calculated readback value (with cali- eadback (calculated readback + error window) or minimum readback (calculated dow can avoid undesired errors.
-For example, in cases where the LIST command
+Possible Errors: -109,"Missing Parameter" - TO FACTORY was not found after command, double space is required on both sides of TO203,"Command Protected" - syst:PASS:STAT? response not 1 -311,"Memory Error" - unable to store data, try again.

-To samples of voltage or current and averaging them.
-A readback error is produced when the calculated readback value (with calbration constants applied) exceeds the maximum readback (calculated readback + error window) or minimum readback (calculated readback - error window).
+1 The default window value of 32 indicates a 32 LSB margin for error during readback.
+The value for Readback is arrived at by taking 16 samples of voltage or current and averaging them.
+A readback error is produced when the calculated readback value (with calibration constants applied) exceeds the maximum readback (calculated readback + error window) or minimum readback (calculated readback - error window).
 Increasing the error window can avoid undesired errors.
 For example, in cases where the LIST command is used to produce a square wave output, overshoot inherent in the characteristics of the power supply can sometimes cause the readback average to increase enough to cause a readback error.
 Increasing the error window allows the square wave to be generated without producing an error.

-3.8.4.1 CALIBRATION STORAGE
+3.11.4.1 CALIBRATION STORAGE